 It is the view of the Equine industry that because of the nature of their business, work-based learning through Apprenticeships is a good way for apprentices to learn the necessary skills required to work in a practical environment.
-This important entry mechanism has therefore been highlighted by employers in the Equine Industry Action Plan which states the need to prioritise and increase the awareness and uptake of the Equine Foundation Apprenticeship/Apprenticeship framework.
+This important entry mechanism has therefore been highlighted by employers which includes the need to prioritise and increase the awareness and uptake of the Equine Foundation Apprenticeship/Apprenticeship framework.